 What treatment options are available?

 There are many treatment options available ranging from monitoring to medications to surgical removal.
-Dr. Rosenfield can help you determine what is most appropriate for you.
+Your PWC physician can help you determine what is most appropriate for you.
 Together, you will discuss the severity of symptoms, your plans for pregnancy, how close you are to menopause and your feelings about surgery.
 The only proven, permanent solution to fibroids is the surgical removal of the uterus more commonly known as a hysterectomy.

 Are there different surgical options for fibroid removal?

 Yes.
 There are two main surgical approaches for fibroid removal, myomectomy and hysterectomy.
 Myomectomy is surgical removal of the fibroid(s) leaving the uterus in place.
-Dr. Rosenfield frequently recommendeds this approach for women who still want to have children.
+Our physicians frequently recommend this approach for women who still want to have children.
 Myomectomy does not prevent new fibroids from growing and more surgery may be necessary in the event of a recurrence.
 The second surgical approach is hysterectomy, the only proven permanent solution to fibroids.
 The vast majority of women are able to retain the ovaries, responsible for hormone production.

 What's the least invasive surgical treatment?